- About the Bettercare series

 Some Bettercare books include workshops on practical skills that need to be practised, preferably in groups.
 These skills workshops list essential equipment and present step-by-step instructions on how to perform each task, often with pictures.
 If participants are not familiar with a practical skill, they should ask an appropriate medical or nursing colleague to demonstrate the clinical skill to them.
 In this way, senior personnel are encouraged to share their skills with their colleagues.
 Some of the skills are demonstrated in video clips on the Learning Station.

 Self-evaluation is the most important part of learning.
 For every chapter, participants take a short self-quiz before and after studying each chapter.
 This way participants can see their knowledge improve and can address specific weaknesses.

 Quizzes are included in all our printed books and ebooks.
-Participants can take them for free on our Learning Station.
+Participants can take them for free on our website.

 Bettercare also offers a final examination for each course.
 Participants need to achieve at least 80% in the final examination to receive a digital certificate stating that they have successfully completed the learning course.

 The developers of our learning materials are a multi-disciplinary team of nurses, midwives, obstetricians, neonatologists, general paediatricians and other medical specialists.
 The development and review of all course material is overseen our Editor-in-Chief, emeritus Professor David Woods, a previous head of neonatal medicine at the University of Cape Town who consulted to UNICEF and the WHO.